 When choosing an air circuit breaker, consider the following factors:

-4. Maintenance Requirements: A breaker that needs to be tested, cleaned, or serviced regularly might be an acceptable trade-off if it offers extended lifespan and flexibility.
+Maintenance Requirements: Nevertheless, a breaker that requires regular testing, cleaning, or servicing might be an acceptable trade-off if it offers extended lifespan and flexibility.
 Verify spare parts availability and maintenance support from the manufacturer or distributor before making your selection.

-5. Compliance with Standards: Ensure that the selected air circuit breaker complies with relevant industry standards, such as IEC 60947-2 (international), UL 489 (North America), or ANSI C37.13 and C37.16 for industrial and commercial applications.
+- Compliance with Standards: Ensure that the selected device complies with relevant industry standards, such as IEC 60947-2 (international), UL 489 (North America), or ANSI C37.13 and C37.16 for industrial and commercial applications.
 Compliance ensures a baseline level of quality, safety, and reliability.

 Maintenance and Inspection